Elgg/Elgg/docs/guides/plugins.rst

 Plugins
 #######

-Plugins must provide a manifest.xml file in the plugin root in order to be recognized by Elgg.
+Plugins must provide a ``manifest.xml`` file in the plugin root in order to be recognized by Elgg.

+.. contents:: Contents
+   :local:
+   :depth: 1

 start.php
 =========

-The start.php file bootstraps plugin by registering event listeners and plugin hooks.
+The ``start.php`` file bootstraps plugin by registering event listeners and plugin hooks.

-It is advised that plugins return an instance of Closure from the start.php instead of placing registrations in the root of the file.
+It is advised that plugins return an instance of Closure from the ``start.php`` instead of placing registrations in the root of the file.
 This allows for consistency in Application bootstrapping, especially for testing purposes.

 .. code-block:: php